An Update from Puja Parsons

 We see that “Life is not a problem to be solved but a mystery to be lived,”…as we grow out of identifying as “problem solvers” to “living the mystery” more and more.
 We are finding humor in our patterns and laughing at ourselves as we relax.
 We are more essential, expanded, and grateful for life in all its ups and downs.

 As we navigate this strange, unprecedented time, we hold that the unknown has healing in it, and potential for collective renewal.
-As the poet Mary Oliver said it well: “It is a serious thing just to be alive, on this fresh morning, in this broken world.”
+As the poet Mary Oliver said: “It is a serious thing just to be alive, on this fresh morning, in this broken world.”